Timetable icon Self-scheduling is currently available for select locations!

 Treatment

 When possible, orbital tumors are completely removed.
 If they cannot be removed or if removal will cause damage to vital structures around the eye, a piece of tumor may be removed and sent for evaluation by a pathologist and alternative treatment measures are required.
 These can include steroids, chemotherapy or radiation.
-Drs.
-Garibaldi and Wong will help to determine the proper treatment plan for your specific condition and work with other physicians as needed to help address your symptoms.
+We will help determine the proper treatment plan for your specific condition and work with other physicians as needed to help address your symptoms.

 If you are noticing any symptoms of an orbital tumor, you should contact your ophthalmologist as soon as possible.
 Call our experienced doctors at 1-866-SEE-OCLI or schedule your appointment today.